-A Guide to Cheaper Moped and Scooter Insurance
+Getting the Cheapest Moped and Scooter Insurance

-As fuel costs continue to rise and with roads becoming increasingly congested, many road-users are turning to mopeds and scooters as the most convenient way to get from A to B.
+As fuel costs continue to rise and with roads becoming increasingly congested, many UK road-users are turning to mopeds and scooters as the most convenient way to get from A to B.

 Scooters and mopeds have become a fitting and affordable option for a variety of people since their rise in the 1960s, whether they are used to beat the traffic on the morning commute or to travel to and from school, college or university.

-Every vehicle must be insured, whether it is used every day or just gathering dust in a garage - unless it has been declared ‘off the road’ by obtaining a SORN (Statutory Off Road Notice) from the DVLA.
+Every vehicle must be insured, whether it is used every day or just gathering dust in a garage - unless it has been officially declared ‘off the road’ by obtaining a SORN (Statutory Off Road Notice) from the DVLA.

 Anyone that doesn’t comply with this regulation could be hit by a hefty £1,000 fine, a court prosecution, a clamped vehicle or even worse in some extreme cases.
+See our full guide to the consequences of NOT having insurance for more information.

 People in the UK can legally ride scooters and mopeds (under 50cc) from the age of 16, but before jumping on your moped and heading off to work or study, there are some essentials to complete.